sharetribe/flex-cli/docs/README.md

     > node target/dev.js (or yarn run dev, which does take same thing)
     ```

-Now your dev environment is up an running!
+Now your dev environment is up and running!
 You can evaluate code in
 Emacs and Cider is connected to the running application.

 To run the CLI with command-line arguments, evaluate in REPL: